CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-30-avoiding-branches.md

 34,983,320,195      instructions              #    0.85  insn per cycle
 ```

-And here are the results for our benchmark that integrates the boolean with the addition of a constant.
+And here are the counts for our optimized benchmark.

 ```
 12,341,422,456      instructions              #    2.84  insn per cycle